devops-surya/devops-training/FEB-2023/Docker & Kubernetes/Docker.md

 ## Docker :

 * Docker is an open source containerization tool.
-It enables developers to package applications into containers—standardized executable components combining application source code with the operating system (OS) libraries and dependencies required to run that code in any environment.
+It helps to package applications into containers—standardized executable components combining application source code with the operating system (OS) libraries and dependencies required to run that code in any environment.
-* __Containerazation__:  The process of making your application run on the docker containers.
+* __Containerazation__:  The process of making your application run inside the docker containers.
 * For the docker documentation [REFER HERE](https://docs.docker.com/)

 <br/>